 INVESTOR ALERT: Edelson Lechtzin LLP is Investigating Potential Securities Fraud Claims on Behalf of SVB FINANCIAL GROUP (NASDAQ: SIVB) Shareholders

-/EIN News/ -- NEWTOWN, Pa., March 09, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of all purchasers and holders of SVB Financial Group (“SVB Financial” or the “Company”) (NASDAQ: SIVB) common stock and other SVB securities.
+NEWTOWN, Pa., March 09, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud claims on behalf of all purchasers and holders of SVB Financial Group ("SVB Financial" or the "Company") SIVB common stock and other SVB securities.

 Investors in SVB Financial common stock or bonds who wish to pursue claims to recover investment losses arising from the Company's false and misleading statements and material omissions and/or pursue corporate governance reforms should contact Edelson Lechtzin LLP, toll free at 1-844-696-7492, or by e-mail at elechtzin@edelson-law.com or medelson@edelson-law.com.
 More information is available HERE.